Skip Navigation

 UCAS code: L500

 Ready to make a difference?
 Train as a social worker to help people and their families.
-With support from our experienced team and guest lecturers, you’ll prepare for this rewarding role and gain eligibility to register with Social Work England.
+With support from our experienced team and visiting lecturers which include social workers currently in practice, you’ll prepare for this rewarding role and gain eligibility to register with Social Work England.

 Overview